Interpreting the SafeAssign Report

 The SafeAssign report provides extensive information to help you determine whether you are appropriately citing the works used for your assessments.

-A SafeAssign originality report is divided into three areas: Report information; Citations and Manuscript text.
+A SafeAssign originality report is divided into three areas: View Report Summary; Included Sources and the submitted text.

-The sources which include text that matches the submitted paper’s text are listed in the right panel of the report.
+Available from the right.
+Will highlight sources which include text that matches the submitted paper’s text.

 The submitted paper appears in the left hand panel.
 All matching blocks of text are identified.
 Each source has a colour specific to the source — up to 30 unique colours for 30 different sources.
 Text matching a source is highlighted in the source colour and identified with a number.
 To view further information, click on the highlighted section and a pop up will appear showing the percentage match with the source text and the source text itself.